We're constantly counting down the number of days between now and the next

 Photo: Via Rose Island.

-This charming town is the ideal getaway for movie fanatics and history buffs.
+is the ideal getaway for movie fanatics and history buffs.
 There are tons of stately mansions to explore, such as

 , the filming location of the 1974 film adaptation of